It Cosmetics CEO Jamie Kern Lima has a must-read book recommendation for every woman

 What’s your On Switch?

 I get up by 5 a.m. every day.
-I have a morning routine with meditation and prayer, a gratitude journal, a morning coffee, one hour of exercise and then a smoothie.
-I get it all in before 7 a.m. when I then switch gears to being mom & CEO.
+I have a morning routine with meditation and prayer, a gratitude journal, a morning coffee, one hour of exercise, and then a smoothie.
+I get it all in before 7 a.m. when I then switch gears to being mom and CEO.

 What’s your Off Switch?

-I stop looking at screens 1 hour before bed.
-It’s so tough to make this a habit but once I did, it was a game changer.
-I felt so much more present and get better sleep.
+I stop looking at screens one hour before bed.
+It’s so tough to make this a habit, but once I did, it was a game-changer.
+I feel so much more present and get better sleep.

 What are five books on your nightstand?